espen42/xp-part-finder/README.md

 <br />
 <br />

+Use dotted paths to access nested objects, for example: `&getconfig=image.id` or `&getconfig=link.url`.

+Use an asterisk `*` to peek at all config data, for example: `&getconfig=*`.
+This will display the entire config object.

-By adding a particular value to the parameter (eg. `&getconfig=title="This is a title"`), only usage items where the value matches, will have a checkbox - allowing batch operations on only selected values.
+By adding a particular value to the parameter (eg. `&getconfig=title="This is a title"`), all components are still displayed, but only components where the value matches, will have a checkbox for renaming the part - allowing batch operations on only selected values with suitable config data.

+#### Sorting the component lists

+Add a `sort` parameter to the URL to sort the component links on the left.
+Four values are supported:
+- `alphaasc` (or, alphabetical ascending) - default, sorts the components alphabetically by their name.
+- `alphadesc` (alphabetical descending) - sorts the components in reverse alphabetical order.
+- `countasc` (usage count, ascending) - sorts the components by the number of usages, from least used to most.
+- `countdesc` (usage count descending) - sorts the components in descending order from most to least used.

+#### Focusing on a single data repo

+Add a `repo` parameter to the URL, with the name of the data repo you want to focus on.
+Will only look in content items in that project repo for component usage.
+For example, to focus on the `bring` project (`cms.enonic.bring`), add `&repo=bring` to the URL.

+#### Displaying archived content items

+Add a `archive` parameter with a truthy value to the URL, to include archived content items in the list of usages, eg `&archive=true`.

+#### Listing components that are not used

+To list components that are not used in any content, add an `unused` parameter with a truthy value to the URL, for example: `&unused=true`.
+Components that are not used in any content will be listed in the left column, with a count of 0 usages.
+This can be useful for cleaning up unused components.

 ### Caution!